-We're thankful to our participants for sharing their fundraising experiences and all they do to raise funds on behalf of the Unity Walk.
+Thank you to all participants for sharing your fundraising experiences and all you are doing to raise funds on behalf of the Unity Walk.

 14th Annual Parkinson's Unity Walk Most Successful Event to Date